 When you are finished, drop the stencil in a bowl of water.
-Then, you can clean the stencils by running them under running water and rubbing the pain off with your fingers.
-Lay the stencils, the adhesive side up on a paper or cloth towel.
+Then you can clean the stencils by running them under running water and rubbing the pain off with your fingers.
+Lay the stencils, adhesive side up, on a paper or cloth towel.

 Allow the Ceramic Paint to set overnight.
 That’s it.
 The Ceramic Paint is now permanent.

 The steps for the floral stencils are exactly the same.
 Let’s take a quick walkthrough.

 For these coasters, I used the Welcome Spring Stencil.
 I picked three flower designs.